turnMeUpSon/Archi-Token-Hardhat/Readme.md

-# Archi(ART) - token that has deployed in Hardhat Network
+# Archi(ART) - token that has been deployed in Hardhat Network

 ## Technology Stack & Tools